Recursive Inspection Games: Non-zero-sum payoffs

 Because the games $\hat\Gamma(n,m,k)$ and $\hat\Gammaprime(n,m,k)$ are not zero-sum, the question arises if they have other Nash equilibrium payoffs.
 The following theorem asserts that this is not the case.

-\begin{theorem} All Nash equilibria of the non-zero-sum inspection game $\hat\Gamma(n,m,k)$ and the game $\hat\Gammaprime(n,m,k)$ where the inspector is not informed about the inspectee's action after a time period without inspection have the payoffs described in Theorem~\ref{t-non}. \end{theorem}
+\begin{theorem} All Nash equilibria of the non-zero-sum inspection game $\hat\Gamma(n,m,k)$ and the game $\hat\Gammaprime(n,m,k)$ without full information have the payoffs described in Theorem~\ref{t-non}. \end{theorem}

-\proof Consider first the recursively defined game $\hat\Gamma(n,m,k)$.
+\proof {Proof.} Consider first the game $\hat\Gamma(n,m,k)$ with full information.
 Let the game be represented as an extensive game.
 Call a \emph{stage} of the game a particular time period together with the history of past actions.
-At each stage, we let, as in von Stengel (1991), the inspector move first and the inspectee second, where the decision nodes of the inspectee belong to a two-node information set so that the inspectee is not informed about the action of the inspector at the current stage, but knows everything else.
+At each stage, we let, as in \cite{vS1991}, the inspector move first and the inspectee second, where the decision nodes of the inspectee belong to a two-node information set so that the inspectee is not informed about the action of the inspector at the current stage, but knows everything else.
 The information set of the inspector is a singleton (this is different in the game $\hat\Gammaprime(n,m,k)$ that we consider later).

 Consider a Nash equilibrium of this game.
 Suppose that there is a stage of the game that is reached with positive probability where the players do not behave according to the SPNE described in Theorem~\ref{t-non}, and let there be no later such stage.
 That is, each of four cells in (\ref{nonzero}) at this stage either has the SPNE payoffs as entries or is reached with probability zero.
 We claim that the equilibrium property is violated at this stage.
 If all cells have positive probability, then at least one player gains because they do not play the unique equilibrium at this stage.
 If some cells have probability zero, then one player plays deterministically.
 For example, suppose the inspectee acts legally.
 Then if the inspector inspects with positive probability, he gets the SPNE payoff $v(n-1,m-1,k)$.
 However, this is not his best response, because when he does not inspect at this stage, he gets at least $v(n-1,m,k)$ because that is also his min-max payoff which he can guarantee by playing a max-min strategy after no inspection at the current stage.
 Because we are in equilibrium, the inspector therefore responds with no inspection to the inspectee's certain legal action at this stage.
 However, then the inspectee can improve on his SPNE payoff $w(n-1,m,k)$ by violating and subsequently playing a max-min strategy, which contradicts the assumed equilibrium.
 This reasoning follows from the strictly circular payoff structure in (\ref{nonzero}) and holds for any assumed unplayed strategy.
 Hence, players always mix and the SPNE of the game $\hat\Gamma(n,m,k)$ is its unique Nash equilibrium (in behavior strategies, as always).